homeservernotes/belug_md/about_belug.md

+---
-title: About Bellevue Linux Users Group
+Title: About Bellevue Linux Users Group
+---

 Bellevue Linux Users Group (BELUG) was established in early 2004 for the purpose of promoting the study and use of Linux and other free software in